vittoriom/CleanroomLogger/README.md

 - `CleanroomASL.framework` — This is the CleanroomASL binary
 - `CleanroomBase.framework` — This is the binary for [CleanroomBase](https://github.com/emaloney/CleanroomBase), which is a dependency of CleanroomASL.
 It is included as a submodule within CleanroomASL.

+> **Important:** If multiple developers are working from the same project file, you will want to pay close attention to how Xcode adds the frameworks to the project.
+>
+> Sometimes, files get added using full paths or certain types of relative paths may specific to that development environment.
+When this happens, other developers using the project may see build errors related to being unable to locate these frameworks.
+>
+> The ideal way to reference each framework path is as "`$(BUILT_PRODUCTS_DIR)/CleanroomASL.framework`" and "`$(BUILT_PRODUCTS_DIR)/CleanroomBase.framework`".

-Once this is done, all you should need to do is add the following `import` to any Swift file where you want to use CleanroomASL:
+Once the frameworks have been added successfully, all you will need to do is add the following `import` statement to any Swift file where you want to use CleanroomASL:

 ```swift
 import CleanroomASL